By Diane Virginia

 God loves us and often answers even our seemingly trivial prayer requests.

-This story is based on our comet, first named “Ducy-Dos” and later named “Nemo.”
-He really did spout up from the pump housing during the lightening storm and my husband really did say those words, “but we prayed.”
-And yes, I really did sit at the edge of the pump housing, trying to retrieve our beloved fish through my own efforts.
+This story is based on our comet, first named “Ducy-Dos” and re-named “Nemo.”
+He really did spout from the pump housing during the lightening storm and my husband really did say those words, “but we prayed.”
+I really did sit at the edge of the pump housing, trying to retrieve our fish.

-Saint of Beloved Jesus, never give up on something you’ve prayed about.
-God has a wonderful way of surprising us with answers we could never imagine could really happen.
-God is good, and He loves you at all times and in every season of your life.
-Make the decision to praise Him even when you are in a storm.
+Friends, never give up on something you’ve prayed about.
+God has a wonderful way of granting surprises because He is good, and He loves you.
+Make the decision to praise Him even when you’re experiencing the storms of life.

 Published: August 2015: “The Vision” Magazine: Word Aflame: Pentecostal Publishing House: Hazelwood, MO: pentecostalpublishing.com